-II.
-Gei neral Recommendations 1 Identify suppliers, prices, stocks, delivery lead times and/or stock on face masks, face shields, disposable gloves, liquid soap, disposable towels and tissues, hand sanitizers.
+ll.
+Ge II.
+General Recommendations 1 Identify suppliers, prices, stocks, delivery lead times and/or stock on face masks, face shields, disposable gloves, liquid soap, disposable towels and tissues, hand sanitizers.
 Assure adequate levels of inventory.
 2 All personnel, operational and administrative should be trained in all preventive measures to avoid contagion of COVID-19.
 Make sure all personnel is informed of all emergency / healthcare provider contacts and procedures, and/or it is available and posted.
-3 Distribute adequately masks to personnel, visitors, vendors but most specially high-contact employees like receptionists, cashiers, salesforce, dispatch, procurement, security and medical/HR personnel.
+3 Distribute adequately masks to personnel, visitors, vendors but most specially high- contact employees like receptionists, cashiers, salesforce, dispatch, procurement, security and medical/HR personnel.
 4 Draw up a list of critical vendors / suppliers that will need to continue contact with local offices during outbreak periods such as mail, package delivery, security, housekeeping, maintenance personnel.
-Please refer to " Protocol" for further instructions.
 5 Avoid physical person-to-person meetings.
 Promote and use alternative contact and technological communication tools, such as: phone calls, two-way radios, WhatsApp, E-mails, digital platforms and electronical payment methods.

 III.
-Prev ventive measures 1.
-Acce ss Controls and screening at entry to construction site (Please refer to "Screening at Workp lace Protocol" for further instructions) 1.1 Receptionists, Security or Medical/HR personnel should be trained and/or briefed to receive and recognize visible epidemic-related disease symptoms.
+Pr eventive measures 1.
+Ac cess Controls and screening at entry to facility (Please refer to "Screening at Workplace Proto col" for further instructions) 1.1 Receptionists, Security or Medical/HR personnel should be trained and/or briefed to receive and recognize visible epidemic-related disease symptoms.
 If available, security or Health and Safety staff could help coordinate the preventive screening procedures.
-1.2 The reception area or Security staff should screen people for COVID-19 related disease symptoms based on a visual inspection, screening equipment and/or questionnaire.
-Anyone who meets one of the following criteria should not enter the facilities: 1.2.1 If the following symptoms are present: Fever (higher than 37.3 °C) and/or any of these symptoms: cough, shortness of breath.
-1.2.2 Is a vulnerable person (by virtue of age, underlying health or clinical condition and pregnancy) 1.2.3 Is living with someone in self-isolation or a vulnerable person.
-1.3 Actively encourage sick employees to stay home and establish self isolation if the symptoms previously described are present.
+1.2 2 The reception area or Security staff should screen people for COVID-19 related disease symptoms based on a visual inspection, screening equipment and/or questionnaire.
+Anyone who meets one of the following criteria should not enter the facilities: If the following symptoms are present: Fever (higher than 37.3 °C) and/or any of these symptoms: cough, shortness of breath.
+Is a vulnerable person (by virtue of age, underlying health or clinical condition and pregnancy)

+III.
+Prev III.
+Preventive measures ss Controls and screening at entry to facility (Please refer to "Screening at Workplace Protoco ol" for further instructions) o Is living with someone in self-isolation or a vulnerable person.
+1.3 Actively encourage sick employees to stay home and establish self-isolation if the symptoms previously described are present.
 Employees should notify their supervisor and report their condition on a frequent basis.
 Employees must keep on-site medical services informed, and with their authorization, they may return to work when they are free of fever (below 99.1° F [37.3° C] using an oral thermometer), and any other symptoms for at least 72 hours, without the use of fever-reducing or other symptomaltering medicines (e.g. cough suppressants).
 1.4 If possible and legally allowed, measure body temperature with a non-contact thermometer to all personnel and visitors.
-If body temperature is greater than 37.3°C

-III.
-Pre III.
-Preventive measures will not be allowed to enter the facility and will be requested to seek medical attention as established by the local government authorities.
-1.4.1 If confirmed as COVID-19 positive; such individuals are required to follow the recommendations of the local health authority and may not return to work until given approval by the proper health authorities and/or on-site medical/HR personnel.
-1.5 If any individual at reception area has fever or respiratory symptoms or any two other symptoms on the previous checklist, then follow the "Procedures if someone falls ill" section.
+If body temperature is greater than 37.3 °C will not be allowed to enter the facility and will be requested to seek medical attention as established by the local government authorities.
+1.5 If confirmed as COVID-19 positive; such individuals are required to follow the recommendations of the local health authority and may not return to work until given approval by the proper health authorities and/or on-site medical/HR personnel.
+1.6 If any individual at reception area has fever or respiratory symptoms or any two other symptoms on the previous checklist, then follow the "Procedures if someone falls ill" section.